withastro/astro/.changeset/long-months-burn.md

 'astro': patch
 ---

-Changes the phrasing of the adapter features because they were misleading.
+Changes messages logged when using unsupported, deprecated or experimental adapter features for clarity